mkrauskopf/hcli-tools/README.md

-hcli-tools
+HCLI Tools
 ==========

-Bunch of CLI tools written in Haskell
+So far just bunch of ad hoc tools written in Haskell which also learn me the language in useful way.

+TODO: elaborate on individual tools